You can now register grey phones into MDMS. But should you?

 In short, grey devices are any electronic products sold through unofficial or unauthorized channels.
 For example, instead of buying an iPhone from one of the authorized Apple distributors in Nepal, you import one from the US or any other country.
 That’s a grey phone.
 And since grey phones don’t acquire type approval from Nepal Telecommunication Authority (NTA) or anything, such devices aren’t registered in NTA’s database.

-And MDMS (Mobile Device Management System) is a government-owned system that keeps record of all mobile phones entering the country via their unique IMEI (International Mobile Equipment Identity) number(s).
-Since IMEI numbers are unique to each phone, a proper record makes identifying grey and official phones quite easy.
+MDMS (Mobile Device Management System) is a government-owned system that keeps a record of all mobile phones entering the country via their unique IMEI (International Mobile Equipment Identity) number(s).
+Since IMEI numbers are unique to each phone, a proper record makes identifying grey and official phones easy.
 So in case grey phones aren’t registered under MDMS, they won’t be accessible to the network of any Nepali telecom operators.

 MDMS registration for grey phones